 Whether you’re looking for quick information, or want something to impress your friends at dinner, here’s our Featured 5 of the Week!

-We all know that August days can be some of the hottest ones of the whole summer, which is why it’s always a good idea to have sunscreen on hand and ready to go.
+We all love to spend time outdoors during the summer, which is why it’s always a good idea to have sunscreen on hand and ready to go.
 However, did you know that there are ingredients used in some sunscreens that may be more harmful than they are beneficial?
 We’re here to tell you which ones to avoid!

 Homosalate is a chemical used in sunscreen in order to help the body absorb it.
 This is due to the fact that avobenzone, the main ingredient in sunscreen, can’t protect our skin on its own.